SeungKang/ssh-instructions/ssh-instructions.md

 1. Install OS on Raspberry Pi
 2. Boot it up and connect to internet
 3. Open the Terminal application
-4. Create a `.ssh` directory in the user directory
+4. Create a `.ssh` directory in the user's home directory
     ```
-    mkdir ~/.ssh
+    mkdir -m 700 ~/.ssh
     ```
 5. Within the `.ssh` directory create a file named `authorized_keys`
     ```
     touch ~/.ssh/authorized_keys
     ```
 6. Open the `authorized_keys` file using a text editor such as Text Editor, Notepad or VIM.
 Paste the client public key into the `authorized_keys` file as a new line.
-Save the file and close.
+Save the file and close
     ```
     vim ~/.ssh/authorized_keys
     ```